-China's Advertising Law was promulgated in 1994, and was revised in 2015 and further revised in 2018.
+China's Advertising Law was promulgated in 1994, and was later revised in 2015, 2018 and 2021.
 In addition, the State Council, SAIC (which has merged into the SAMR in March 2018) and other ministries and agencies have issued regulations that regulate our business, all of which are discussed below.